 Under the No-Action Alternative, construction and operation of a SATCOM GT facility would not occur at Kirtland AFB.
 The proposed facility site would remain undeveloped, and no vegetation clearing, leveling, or utility work would occur.
+No grounding well would be constructed on the site, and no excavation would occur for utility lines and foundations for the equipment shelters or for ring walls/aprons to surround the antennas.
+There would be no temporary disturbance of soils during clearing or construction activities, and no increased risk of erosion or contamination of soils through accidental spills of hazardous materials.
+Soil compaction and resulting reductions in soil porosity and biological activity would not occur.
 Therefore, the No-Action Alternative would have no effect on geologic resources, topography, soils, or geologic hazards.